jackgray/narc_arch/docs/source/index.rst

 ========================================
-How To Make a Research HPC Cluster
+How To Make a Modern Research Cluster
 ========================================

 A modern computing cluster should contain some implementation of the